-I have 20 years experience in sound engineering and production, specialised in surround, widescreen and emotional music elements in rock and electronica.
-I run personal projects selling worldwide on cd/bluray/vinyl, I can cover from production to mixing and mastering.
-Signed with UK indie major label and worked with many important alt-rock artists.
+I have 20 years experience in sound engineering and production, specialised in surround, widescreen & emotional music elements in rock and electronica.
+I'm in several projects selling worldwide on cd/bluray/vinyl, covering from writing to mixing and mastering.
+Signed with UK indie major label & worked with many important alt-rock artists.

 I'm a UK based Italian producer, sound engineer, composer, multi-instrumentalist and visual artist.

 I started my career in 2005 with one man studio project Nosound.
 In 2008 I signed to the acclaimed UK based indie major label Kscope/Snapper and moved to the UK to establish and expand my career.

 I released several acclaimed albums, collaborated with prominent artists, and played important stages across Europe.

 Widescreen.Studio is my company and studio (https://widescreen.studio), a recording and production space originally founded in Rome (Italy) as a place to develop my own music projects.
 In Italy I worked in big studios on analog consoles (MCI, Neve, SSL).

 In 2009 I moved to the beautiful Norfolk region in the United Kingdom, where my studio became as well a fully featured facility for third-party music production, mixing and mastering.
 It also features many analog vintage and modern synthesisers and an upright piano, as a creative space for writing and arranging.

 I have a growing artistic career with my own band Nosound, solo albums, the collaboration project Memories Of Machines with singer/songwriter Tim Bowness (No-Man).

 With my band I'm lead singer and guitarist, and I can also play piano, synths, bass and drums.
 As a solo artist I do soundtrack/electronic music.